Motorcycle Accidents FAQs

 An insurance company has offered me a cash settlement.
 Should I take it?

 Insurance companies often make quick settlement offers to accident victims who are clearly the deserving party in an accident.
 However, these settlement offers are rarely an accurate reflection of the full amount that the accident victim needs or deserves for their injuries.
-Before agreeing to a quick settlement of your Florida accident claim, speak with Stuart motorcycle accident lawyer Keith Bregoff for a free evaluation of your claim.
+Before agreeing to a quick settlement of your Florida accident claim, speak with Vero Beach motorcycle accident lawyer Keith Bregoff for a free evaluation of your claim.
 You may be able to recover far more through a lawsuit than the insurance company will provide in a quick settlement.

 My motorcycle accident happened because another driver turned in front of me, but I was driving too fast when the crash happened.
 Can I still file a claim for money damages?